Making gathered and pleated lampshades

 By Jane Warren, Jan 15 2018 02:36PM

-There is a world of difference between making a pleated and a gathered lampshade - pleated shades are traditionally formal, with sharp knife pleats runnng from top to the base of the lampshade frame.
-Usually made using silk, which allows for crisp pleats, they add an elegance and formality to an room scheme.
-They need careful handling, with each pleat having the same width.
+There is a world of difference between making a pleated and a gathered lampshade - pleated shades are traditionally formal, with sharp knife pleats runnng from the base to the top of the lampshade frame.
+Usually made using silk, which allows for crisp pleats, they add an elegance and formality to any room scheme.
+They need careful handling whne being made, with each pleat having the same width.

 I rather like the look of having a shade with a formal pleat at the base and then the fabric pulled up and gathered at the top - best of both worlds!